-Harvester Reporting Program - As defined in Chapter 8 regulations, DMR staff will collect mandatory catch information from licensed harvesters for the following fisheries: green crab, sea cucumber, seaweed, horseshoe crab, eel, halibut, whiting, herring, shrimp, shellfish bait, and bait gillnet.
-Mandatory reporting of elver catches will be required by harvesters beginning in 2007 to maintain compliance with the ASMFC Fishery Management Plan for American Eel.
-Addendum VIII to Amendment III of ASMFC's Fishery Management Plan for American lobster requires mandatory catch and effort reports from at least 10% of the fishery by January 1, 2008.
-Additional reporting requirements may be adopted in 2007 under Addendum X.
+Harvester Reporting Program - As defined in Chapter 8 regulations, DMR staff will collect mandatory catch information from licensed harvesters for the following fisheries: green crab, sea cucumber, seaweed, horseshoe crab, eel, halibut, whiting, herring, shrimp, spiny dogfish, shellfish bait, and bait gillnet.
+A new program to collect mandatory catch and effort reports from at least 10% of the lobster fishery has been implemented for January 1, 2008, as required by Addendum VIII to Amendment III of ASMFC's Fishery Management Plan for American lobster.